robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Parramatta Eels           (home) to beat 	Manly Sea Eagles          (away) with a probability of 	60.31%

 Robs Elo predicts 	Penrith Panthers          (away) to beat 	Cronulla Sharks           (home) with a probability of 	59.21%

+### Round 8 (generated 24/04/2018)

+Robs Elo predicts 	St George Dragons         (home) to beat 	Sydney Roosters           (away) with a probability of 	70.61%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	New Zealand Warriors      (away) with a probability of 	85.41%

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Brisbane Broncos          (away) with a probability of 	70.71%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Newcastle Knights         (away) with a probability of 	54.62%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	84.79%

+Robs Elo predicts 	Cronulla Sharks           (away) to beat 	Gold Coast Titans         (home) with a probability of 	58.14%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Canberra Raiders          (away) with a probability of 	60.59%

+Robs Elo predicts 	Wests Tigers              (away) to beat 	Parramatta Eels           (home) with a probability of 	51.33%